solo-io/supergloo/docs/content/guides/wasm_extension.md

 1. Prepare the Envoy sidecar to fetch Wasm filters
 1. Ensure the Enterprise Extender feature is enabled
-1. Install the Wasm agent
+1. Ensure the Wasm agent is installed
 1. Deploy the Wasm filter and validate

 ## Before you begin